 I have had a ton of tile just sitting around in my garage.
 I usually

 stockpile moderately buy tile when it goes on clearance at home improvement stores.
 There are just so many fun things to do with it.
-I picked out a couple of different patterns to make this table with.
+Anyway, because I have the tile already I picked out a couple of different patterns to make this table with.
 I like the contrasting sizes of the tile.
 It adds character.
 Most of the outdoor furniture I see with tile just has a plain piece of 12×12 ceramic tile in it.
 I wanted something a little more different from that.

 I have put together a free PDF of this build.
 Just click on the picture to print out a copy.
 As always, I will walk you through a step by step of how I built my tile end table.

 First things first, I cut my boards according to the cut list.
 This project only requires a few different boards, so the cutting time is pretty short and easy.

 Now time for the pocket holes.
 I love using pocket hole joinery.
 It’s so simple to drill the holes and the piece comes out so strong in the end.

 I made the base of the end table by joining the 24″ 2x2s together with the 10″ 2x2s.
 I placed the pocket holes facing the ground so I wouldn’t have to worry about filling in the holes later.

 Before I placed the top on my table, I completely sanded the base and stained it.
 I figured it would be easier to do this now when there wasn’t a table top getting in my way.

 Once the table was dry, I attached the plywood with pocket hole screws to form the table top.